kxcontrib/phrases/docs/wikipage.md

 ```

-## 41. Indices of 1s in boolean vector x
+## 41. Indexes of 1s in boolean vector x

 ```q
 q)x:0 0 1 0 1 0 0 0 1 0